avitran0/deadlocked/readme.md

 ## running

-- clone the repository: `git clone --recursive https://github.com/avitran0/deadlocked`
+- clone the repository: `git clone --branch cpp --recursive https://github.com/avitran0/deadlocked`
 - run with script: `./run.sh` (need to have a c++ compiler and cmake installed)